The Sacramento Philharmonic and Opera presented Part II of its Russian Festival last night. See here for Part I.

 * directed by Giancarlo del Monaco

-Five of these are works that I have never seen since then.
+Six of these are works that I have never seen since then.
 I truly loved Martha and think it should be performed more often.
 All were performed in German except the arias in Figaro.

 I wrote about my life there in A Day in the Life.
 Some comments about our directors can be found here.
 I also wrote a brief essay about a colleague from those days. $ is for Ursula who was a lyric soprano, followed by the roles she performed.
 In parentheses are the roles I performed.
+She was the star.

 This is just something fun and is constantly a work in progress.
 I went through the blog from the

 beginning to find the things that stood out in my memory.
 I am only

 including the things I liked and have trimmed it down to no more than 10

 per year.
 If you're looking for pans, this isn't the place.
 I like a

 lot of stuff, but you will notice that La Boheme only appears twice.

 goal with opera is simply to fall in love.
 I prefer new opera